Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ### PUnit

-The Plutarch level unit term can be constructed using `pcon PUnit`.
+The Plutarch level unit term can be constructed using `pconstant ()`.

 This is synonymous to Plutus Core [builtin unit](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx-Builtins-Internal.html#t:BuiltinUnit).